Memory Foam Mattress Overheating – What are the Solutions?

 We hear this all too frequently – upon complaining the issue is recognised however no return or refund is possible!

 Developed by NASA, memory foam or latex mattresses mould to your body form to offer a unique type of comfort… some people love them, others less so….

 Help is at hand however!
 Over the year we have helped thousands of customers address this problem using high tech bedding.
-Unlike the mattress suppliers we offer a full money back guarantee if our products don’t help alleviate the night time torture!
+Unlike the mattress suppliers, we offer a full money back guarantee if our products don’t help alleviate the nighttime torture!

-Number one solution is the fantastic Outlast Mattress Protector – https://theduvetstore.co.uk/products/outlast-high-performance-temperature-control-bedding-20-off/
+The number one solution is the fantastic Outlast Mattress Protector – https://theduvetstore.co.uk/products/outlast-high-performance-temperature-control-bedding-20-off/

 Even we don’t know the secret ingredient which ensures heat is absorbed and released as your body heats up and cools down.. suffice to say it works..

 Cool to the initial touch, the material draws the warmth from your hand and feels normal.
 Remove your hand and the warmth is released returning the fabric to a cool condition.
 This will happen over your complete body all night long, reducing the fluctuations of heat and build up of warmth between you and your mattress!

 The number two solution is a complete change of interface with the mattress using a 3 inch deep mattress topper (ideally natural Feather & Down such as our Pure Duck Down Combo topper – https://theduvetstore.co.uk/products/100-pure-duck-down-combination-mattress-topper/

 The 3 inches (7.5cm) of filling essentially create enough of a barrier that you will no longer be in contact with the mattress and air is able to flow between yourself and the bed.
 The only downside is you will not mould as much into the mattress due to the absence of heat but hey – better this than the permanent disruption of overheating!